TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 });
 ```

-Add a script that adds search functionality to the search button
+Extend the `app.js` with this script that adds basic search functionality to the search button in the menu by searching the current page and highlighting matching words.

 ```js
 document.addEventListener("DOMContentLoaded", function () {